carolinefriedman/ThePiHost/README.md

   Description: Short description of the project (help explain to us what you are doing)

   For our project this semester in CSCI 3308 Software Development class our group of four has decieded to move forward with creating a gaming host through a raspberry pi which will have many different games loaded onto it such as old nintendo 64 games, classic arcade games, and others of that sort that are hard to find in modern day and can be very expansive to buy and many times are even too old to work on a working game system.
 We are going to take all the loaded games on the raspberry pi and host them to a website making the raspberry pi more of a remote server that is always running so people can go online to our website and play such games with a usb controller on their own computer anywhere with an internet connection.

+Slight changes:
+    We are sticking with the same idea for the entire project but after testing and a few trial and errors we have realized hosting games via raspberry pi is not feasible so we have changed our game plan slightly.
+We are going to create an entire package program that will be downloaded from our website.
+We will be hosting the website for free via our raspberry pi and the website will have a download option to get all need files and directories to install and start playing games.
+Most of the process will be completed automated so once you download and unzip the files it will be ready to play.

 ##Vision statement